quagliero/matryosass/README.md

 // @int
 $mg-fractions: 12;
 ```
 ####Update: You can now pass in a list!
-Don't need a full 12 colum fractions?
+Don't need a full 12 column fractions?
 Then only declare what you need.
 ```scss
 $mg-fractions: 1,2,4,8
 ```